October is a great month to visit a forest and search for mushrooms and toadstools to photograph!

 I would recommend not touching the fungi you come across nor picking them, and definitely not eating them, as some are poisonous.
 Unless of course you are proficient at identifying edible fungi.

-Where to find mushrooms and toadstools?
+Where to find mushrooms and toadstools in Belgium?

 Literally anywhere.
 However, here are some recommendations of forests I’ve enjoyed walking through and discovering all sorts of nature, not just fungi.
 They are listed by province: